orkhanshukurlu/orkhanshukurlu/README.md

 # Orkhan Shukurlu

 Hi!
 My name is Orkhan Shukurlu.
-I'm a Software Developer .
-I have 4 year experience working as the part of a team and individually .
+I'm a Backend Developer.
+I have 4 year experience working as the part of a team and individually.
 I'm always energetic and eager to learn new skills and I'm a big lover of PHP and Laravel framework

 > Note